hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 ## Icon

 The `app.site.icons` key works the same way as the other icon keys do (in the `windows`, `mac` and `linux` sections respectively).
 The default `app.site.inputs` list contains the value of `${app.site.icons}` so you can use alternative file names by just setting the image name here.
-However, if you have a file named `icon.svg` as an input, it'll be used as the icon instead of the rendered files.
+However, if you an SVG file as an input, it'll be used as the icon instead of the rendered files.

 Here's an example of how to import icons from a different directory than the one containing the config and use it at the top of the generated HTML.

 ```
 app.site {